 Whether you’re completely new to church, or just new to the Anchorage Moravian Church, we’d like to extend a warm welcome to you.
 We’d love to meet you in person, so please do visit us on a Sunday or contact us at the office or Email me with any questions you have.
-Our main meetings together happen on Sunday mornings and evenings, but there is a lot more to church life that happens throughout the week.
+Our main meetings together happen on Sunday early afternoon or evenings, but there is a lot more to church life that happens throughout the week.

 If you’re new to the Moravian Church in Alaska below is a summary of how the Moravian

 Church came about in Alaska:

 Moravians began ministry in Alaska in 1885 at the invitation of the Rev. Sheldon Jackson, a Presbyterian minister, accepting the invitation as a call from God to proclaim the gospel among the Yup’ik people.
 In time, other Christian denominations followed the Moravians to Alaska to minister to the native people.